MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 You'll learn to update your pop-up menu to replace your static stars image with a title and a standard HTML button.
 That button, when selected, passes that image of stars to the content page.
 This image is now embedded in the extension and inserted into the active browser tab.
 Here are the steps.

-These steps require that you complete the steps for initial extension package steps.
-For the tutorial, go to [MicrosoftEdge-Extensions repo > extension-getting-started-part1](/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension?tabs=v3).
+These steps require that you complete the initial extension package steps, in [Create an extension tutorial, part 1](./part1-simple-extension.md).

 <!-- ====================================================================== -->
 ## Step 1: Update pop-up.html to include a button

-In the popup folder where you created the `popup.html` file [from the initial part of the tutorial](/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension?tabs=v3), you'll add tagging that displays a title with a button.
-You'll later program that button in a different step, but for now include a reference to an empty JavaScript file `popup.js`.
+In the popup folder where you created the `popup.html` file, you'll do the following:
+1. Add tagging that displays a title with a button.
+1. Include a reference to an empty JavaScript file `popup.js`.
+1. Program that button.

 Below is a sample updated HTML file: